raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, rare (silver or brass), very rare (bronze), or legendary (iron)*

 You can use an action to blow this horn.
-In response, warrior spirits from the Valhalla appear within 60 feet of you.
+In response, warrior spirits from the Valhalla appear within 18.0m of you.
 They use the statistics of a berserker.
 They return to Valhalla after 1 hour or when they drop to 0 hit points.
 Once you use the horn, it can't be used again until 7 days have passed.

 Four types of *horn of Valhalla* are known to exist, each made of a different metal.
 The horn's type determines how many berserkers answer its summons, as well as the requirement for its use.
 The GM chooses the horn's type or determines it randomly.